How Redeemer is funded

-Redeemer Christian High School offers a discount in tuition for families with younger children who attend independent elementary schools in the Ottawa area.
-If you have a child enrolled in a school listed below at the same time you have a child at Redeemer, you will receive a reduction on your tuition at Redeemer, as well as a tuition reduction at the independent elementary school where the sibling attends.
-The amount of the tuition reduction varies from school to school, but ranges between 10 to 25 percent.
+Redeemer Christian High School offers a discount in tuition for families with younger children who attend independent Christian elementary schools in the Ottawa area.
+If you have a child enrolled in a school listed below at the same time you have a child at Redeemer, please contact the Business Manager for more information (email@example.com).

-Redeemer has tuition discount agreements with the following elementary schools:
+Redeemer has tuition discount agreements with the following Christian elementary schools:

 - Community Christian School, Metcalfe

 - Ottawa Christian School, Barrhaven

 - Maryvale Academy, Ottawa

 - St. Timothy’s Classical Academy, Ottawa